 I certaintly wouldn’t mention the truth, whatever it might have been on that occassion.

-From “On the Origins of Consorting Laws, University of Melbourne
+From “On the Origins of Consorting Laws

 In particular, two inquiries conducted by the Commonwealth Parliamentary Joint Committee on the Australian Crime Commission between 2006 and 2009 showed that criminal gangs had diversified their activities across illicit drug trafficking, illegal firearms, money laundering, fraud, stock market manipulation, extortion and protection rackets, counterfeiting, and vehicle rebirthing; that groups were working collaboratively, flexibly and across state borders; and that the annual cost to the Australian economy was $10 billion.
 Motorcycle gangs were specifically labelled as being linked to most forms of serious organised crime.